Graduate Admissions FAQ

 The Graduate and International Admissions Center will send a notification to the email addresses you listed for your instructors in your application.
 The email will contain the required links and instructions your references need to complete the recommendation process.
 The recommendation consists of an electronic cover sheet and the ability for them to attach a PDF version of their letter.

-1) Be sure you have submitted and paid for the ApplyTexas application.
-No emails will be sent until you have done this.
+- Be sure you have submitted and paid for the ApplyTexas application.
+No requests for recommendations will be generated and sent until the fee is paid.
+Please allow 24-48 hours before checking with your reference.

 No. Only letters submitted through the online system will be accepted.